Adicum offers the opportunity to prepare for the ZAP IMS/BMS 2024.

 If your son/daughter is ill on the day of the exam, sign out at the secretary's office of the school where he/she is writing the exam and submit a doctor's certificate afterwards.
 The learner will then be invited to a re-examination, which usually takes place a few weeks later.
 An examination that has been written is deemed to have been written; poor health cannot be claimed retrospectively.

-There is no oral examination.
+There is no oral exam.

 In general, tutoring is good when it is good for the learner - which means something different for everyone.
 It is important that the chemistry between learner and teacher is right and that the latter speaks a language that the learner understands.
 Our teachers are trained for this and Adicum focuses on finding the right teacher for the learner.